Grant Seeking Process

 If the proposal is funded:

 Congratulations!
 Share the good news with the Dean, your department chair, and the Director of the Grants Program.
-Inform Ms. Clark, Comptroller, that funding will be received.
+Inform the Controller that funding will be received.
 Remember, the business office has a mantra: there is no grant until it receives a Monmouth budget account number.
 You can’t draw on the funds until you set up arrangements with the business office.
-Review the timeline and reporting requirements with Ms. Clark.
+Review the timeline and reporting requirements with the Controller.

-All P.O.s should be submitted to the executive assistant to the dean (Leah McLaren), who will forward them to Ms. Clark.
+All P.O.s should be submitted to the Executive Assistant to the Dean, who will forward them to the Controller.

 Budget and Personnel:

-The Payroll/Personnel Officer, Debbie Anderson, will help you arrange summer stipends for students.
+The Payroll/Personnel Officer will help you arrange summer stipends for students.
 You cannot directly request summer pay for yourself: ask for a letter from your department chair (or, if you are chair, from the Dean) authorizing the summer salary.

 Remember to Double-check reporting requirements: